santidiazl/chat-app/README.md

 # Chat App (in progress)

 Full-stack learning project that will be written entirely in TypeScript.
-The application will have an Express server and a PostgreSQL database interacted with via TypeORM.
+The application will have an Express server and a PostgreSQL database interacted with via ~~TypeORM~~ Prisma.
 The chat interface will be React based and use Redux for state management.

 ## Completed user stories